peterjmanning/peterjmanning.github.io/projectPage.md

 ---

 Here, you'll find my recent programming projects, involving work in data analysis, math, ML, and more.
-Click on a project to view more details, including code, images, and summaries.
+Click on a project's image to view a pdf preview, or click the blue hyperlink to view the project on github.

 ---